testing

 Degree Conferred :: Associate of Applied Science

 Each student is required to successfully complete 15 weeks of clinical education.
 Clinical sites are available primarily in east Tennessee but other locations may be arranged.
 The current availability of clinical sites provides a variety of clinical experiences.
 Students are responsible for transportation to and from the clinical sites, housing, meals, and other expenses incurred during clinical experiences.
-Clinical experiences include a full-time one week clinical during second semester, full-time three week clinical during third semester and full-time four and seven week clinicals during fourth semester.
+Clinical experiences include a full-time four week clinical during the third semester and full-time four and seven week clinicals during fourth semester.

-There are 3 full-time faculty members and one part-time lab assistant (adjunct).
-The faculty-to-student ratio is approximately 1:24 in the classroom and 1:12 in lab.
+There are 3 full-time faculty members and adjunct faculty as needed.
+The faculty-to-student ratio is approximately 1:22 in the classroom and 1:11 in lab.

-General education requirements are ENGL 1010, PSYC 2130, SPCH 1010 and a HUMANITIES/FINE ARTS ELECTIVE.
+General education requirements are ENGL 1010, PSYC 2130, COMM 2025 and a HUMANITIES/FINE ARTS ELECTIVE.
 It is highly recommended that general education requirements be completed no later than the end of spring semester of the year the students makes application to the PTA program.

 Completion of a minimum of 30 hours of observation in a physical therapy practice or employment in a physical therapy practice equivalent to three months of full-time hours is required.
 This observation must be under the supervision of a physical therapist or physical therapist assistant.
 Observation hours must be completed during the nine month period preceding the April 15 application deadline.
 Observation and employment evaluation forms are located at the top of this page.